BrianZhang1/Snakefest/explanation.md

 The following explains the file structure of the `pysnake\` project and the role of all files/folders.
 It acts as an introduction and a quick way to understand the project.

+At the top of each file under the copyright notice, there is a short description that details the purpose of the file.

 ## Copying

 Pysnake is an extended version of the popular Snake game.